improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 > Although you can use your wifi network to connect to the `rpiasgige` server, it is recommeded using a cable connection such as an ethernet cable.

-The first thing to do is checking up if your computer actually can communicate to the Raspberry Pi.
-The straight-forward way to check it is pinging the raspberry pi from the computer.
+Once the two hosts are physically connected and set up with the proper network settings, the first thing to do is checking up if they can actually can communicate one to each other.
+The straight-forward is pinging the raspberry pi from the computer.
 Assuming that your RPI ethernet IP board is set to IP `192.168.2.3`:

 ```
 ping 192.168.2.3